wenjing/kaya_web_app/README.markdown

 #Kept the test cases although they may not work or be needed
 Automatic merge failed; fix conflicts and then commit the result.
 =---------

+Heroku crashed while starting - unclear what happened.
+It may not have a clean image.